-Here is the catch, as some stock trading platforms in South Africa will charge you inactivity fees.
+“Beware, as some stock trading platforms in South Africa will charge you inactivity fees!”

 In most cases, Investor pays a commission fee of 0.12% OR a minimum of $4.99 for trading of European shares.
 The WallStreet trading fee is reduced to $ 4.99.
 On a less liquid stock markets, a fee can be little bit higher.

-- investor will find more than 1,800 shares, including the big stars of the investor world like Apple, Facebook, Google, and Amazon.
+- investor will find more than 1,800 real shares, including the big stars of the investor world like TESLA, Apple, Facebook, Google, and Amazon

 When selecting an online stock broker, it is also important to consider the amount you intend to invest in the shares and what shares you plan to buy.
 Whether it will be shares of US companies, EU companies or world shares and so on.